opengeospatial/mf-swg/workshop/FOSS4G_Asia_2023/README.md

 - [15 mins] Break
 - [65 mins] How to implement OGC API – MF with pygeoapi and MobilityDB?
 (AppTech)
   - [5 mins] A brief explanation of pygeoapi (overall architecture, etc.) and install MF-API Server (using Docker)
-  - [10 mins] A brief explanation of MobilityDB and the function (and structure) used to handle temporal geometry and properRes.
+  - [10 mins] A brief explanation of MobilityDB and the function (and structure) used to handle temporal geometry and properties.
   - [20 mins] Describe how you extended pygeoapi to support OGC API – MF (libraries to use OpenAPI and MobilityDB (pyMEOS, python-mobilitydb, etc.) and extension structure, etc.)
   - [30 mins] Verify that each API works properly using Swagger.
 - [15 mins] Break